Research Frontpage

 • Failure-mode design is valuable: solving roll-down, folding, digging, bunching, heat buildup, and bathroom inconvenience is a stronger differentiator than promising dramatic reshaping.

-• Customization capability is strategic: adjustable lengths, fit systems, and context-specific silhouettes reduce sizing friction and widen use cases.
+• Customization capability is strategic: adjustable lengths, open-bust options, and context-specific silhouettes reduce sizing friction and widen use cases.

-• Cross-category translation helps: companies that move shapewear logic into denim, dresses, swim, and outerwear can broaden frequency of wear.
+• Cross-category translation helps: companies that move shapewear logic into swimwear, dresses, denim, and outerwear can broaden frequency of wear.

 • Climate localization can be a moat: products tuned for hot weather, humidity, and long wear can outperform generic compression-first designs.